On the backreaction issue for the black hole in de Sitter space-time: Setup of the problem

 We consider the situation, when a quantum field is existing between two horizons, $r_c$ and $r_b < r_c$, in two dimensional space-time.
 Namely, in the space-time \eqref{sdsmetric} we consider the free real massive scalar field theory:

-In similar situation in four dimensions the presence of the quantum scalar field leads to the appearance of the expectation value of the corresponding SET on the right hand side of the Einstein equations:
+This two dimensional model can be considered as usual as the radial part of the four dimensional theory.
+To some limited extend this two dimensional theory allows to judge about the situation in the four dimensional case.
+In a similar situation in four dimensions the presence of the quantum scalar field leads to the appearance of the expectation value of the corresponding SET on the right hand side of the Einstein equations:

 where the expectation value, $\langle :\hat{T}_{\mu\nu}:\rangle$, is taken with respect to a state of the scalar field theory.
 Of coarse, in two dimensional space-time, there is no any dynamics of gravity, which can be described by anything like Einstein equations.
 However, the situation in higher dimensions is expected to be qualitatively similar.
 So, the two-dimensional case allows us to demonstrate the key features of the theory without unnecessary complicated calculations.
 The main goal of our paper is to show that independently of the choice of the state (within the class of stationary thermal states) this expectation value of the SET diverges (infinitely grows) either on cosmological or on the black hole horizon, or simultaneously on both of them.
 Thus, quantum field changes the background metric, which signals that there is a strong backreaction.